What Is Phishing?

 The most common social engineering attack, phishing is, simply, a ruse tricks a user into giving access, data, or money to bad actors.

-During a phishing attack, the bad actor pretends to be a person or organization known to, and trusted by, the target and asks for access to a system or for financial information.
+During a phishing attack, the bad actor pretends to be a person or organisation known to, and trusted by, the target and asks for access to a system or for financial information.
 The end goal of phishing is financial gain, access to a secure system, or both.

 How Does a Phishing Attack Work?